 On a Sunday there is a Sunday Market that runs pretty much all the way down Brick Lane with so many different food options as well as things to buy, I would suggest getting lunch at one of the many food markets on your way down Brick Lane as there are many stalls both inside and out with food from pretty much every region you could ever want!
 Make sure you take a seat on the curb too in true East London fashion!

 When you get close to the end of Brick Lane you’ll notice the big Vintage Market on your right, this area is also filled with food stalls and stalls selling clothes, jewellery, bags, records, and everything you could ever really need!

-If you’re still this way around dinner time then heading onto Brick Lane for a Curry is a must as Brick Lane Curries are almost as famous as the street itself, you won’t have trouble finding a place as the restaurant owners will be out on the street later on offering you the best offers they can and you can get yourself a pretty good deal!
+If you’re still this way around dinner time then heading onto Brick Lane for a curry is a must as Brick Lane Curries are the best Curries in London and almost as famous as the street itself, you won’t have trouble finding a place as the restaurant owners will be out on the street later on offering you the best offers they can and you can get yourself a pretty good deal!

-And that should conclude your day in Shoreditch!
+And that will conclude your day in Shoreditch!

-If you can’t make it on a Sunday then it’s still worth a visit on a Saturday or during the week but the Colombia Road Flower Market and Brick Lane Market will not be on, however this will mean it will be less busy and that the streets are easier to walk down so that’s a plus and there’s still plenty of food markets about in the Vintage Market and Spitalfields Market so you can get your fair share of market food!
+Yes!
+If you can’t go to Shoreditch on Sunday then it’s still worth a visit on a Saturday or during the week but the Colombia Road Flower Market and Brick Lane Market will not be on, however this will mean it will be less busy and that the streets are easier to walk down so that’s a positive and there’s still plenty of food markets about in the Vintage Market and Spitalfields Market so you can get your fair share of market food!

 If you liked this you may like my other London posts: